NoroffFEU/development-platforms/postgreSQL-case-study.md

 Scalability is how a system/database can handle a growing amount of demands by adding resources, and PostgreSQL can do just that.
 It can handle large amounts of data and it scales up as the data grows.

 ### ACID Compliant
 PostgreSQL is reliable because it is ACID(Atomicity, Consistency, Isolation, and Durability) compliant meaning queries will maintain data integrity.
-POSTGRES is known for its rock solid referential and transactional integrity.
+POSTGRES is known for its rock-solid referential and transactional integrity.
 ACID in a database system refers to four properties of a transaction.
-These sets of properties makes sure a database transaction are processed reliably before and after.
-Transactions in this case refers to a set of actions/operations that are used to perform some logical set of work that accesses and can possibly modify the contents of a database.
+These sets of properties make sure a database transaction are processed reliably before and after.
+Transactions in this case refer to a set of actions/operations that are used to perform some logical set of work that accesses and can possibly modify the contents of a database.
 We can access the transactions using read and write operations.

 #### Atomicity
 This means that the transaction either takes place all at once or doesn't happen at all.
 The is no midway.
-Every transaction are considered as one single sted which either run to completion or not executed at all.
+Every transaction is considered as one single sted which either runs to completion or not executed at all.
 Atomicity is also known as "all or nothing".

 #### Consistency
-Consistency ensures that all data will be consistent meaning that the integrity constrains is maintained throughout a transaction.
+Consistency ensures that all data will be consistent meaning that the integrity constraints is maintained throughout a transaction.

 #### Isolation
-This guarantees that all transactions will occur in isolation meaning a transaction occurs independently, and wont be affected by other transactions.
+This guarantees that all transactions will occur in isolation meaning a transaction occurs independently, and won't be affected by other transactions.

 #### Durability
 Durability ensures that once a transaction is done, it will remain and persist in the system even if a failure happens.
 The effects of a transaction are never lost as these updates become permanent and are stored in the non-volatile memory.

-In short, ACID are the properties of a transaction that provide a mechanism in database management systems to ensure the consistency and correctness of any database.
+In short, ACID is the properties of a transaction that provide a mechanism in database management systems to ensure the consistency and correctness of any database.

 ## Weaknesses

 ### Learning curve
 Learning PostgreSQL can be a little hard, and it can take time to be good at it.
-Installations, configurations and such can be fairly difficult for beginners.
+Installations, configurations, and such can be fairly difficult for beginners.

 ### Performance
 Even though PostgreSQL is a very efficient database, it may not be as fast as some other databases in certain areas.

 ### Support
 Compared to MySQL where many open-source apps can support it, PostgreSQL may not be.

 ## Comparison